microsoft/vscode-docs/docs/terminal/advanced.md

 ## Unicode and emoji support

-The terminal has both unicode and emoji support, since these are being used in a terminal environment there are some caveats to that support:
+The terminal has both Unicode and emoji support.
+When these characters are used in the terminal, there are some caveats to that support:

 - Some unicode symbols have ambiguous width that may have changed between unicode versions.
 Currently we support unicode version 6 and 11 widths which can be configured with the `terminal.integrated.unicodeVersion` setting.
 That version should match the unicode version used by the shell/operating system, otherwise there could be rendering issues.
 Note that the unicode version of the shell/OS may not match the font's actual width.
 - Some emojis comprised of multiple characters may not render correctly, for example skin tone modifiers.